Lyme Disease prevention in New Bedford, Dartmouth & lakeville

 - Check favorite hiding places for ticks.
 This would include retaining walls, fences, and brick walls.

 - Care for your pets, especially dogs, with tick repellant.
+(Be sure to follow your Veterinarian's advice on the right product for your pet).

 Symptoms of Lyme Disease include: